 The College also offers the following continuing education short courses NOT included within ACHT's grant of accreditation.
-These 100 hour courses are offered only at our Irvine Campus and cater to professionals already employed in the construction industry who wish to enhance their technical skills and plan on continuing employment after course completion.
+These 100-hour courses are offered only at our Santa Ana Campus and cater to professionals already employed in the construction industry wishing to enhance their technical skills and plan on continuing employment after course completion.